SciViewer/SciView/README.md

 * Generating the Scieview dataset with functions and workflows enabled in Unix and Python
 * An Overview on the content of Jupyter Notebook

+# Setting up Python envrionment

+An Anaconda Python 3.7.11 environment is set up and the installed package verrsions haven been exported to a yaml file with the following command

+    conda env export > C:\Users\Public\Documents\SciView_env.yaml

+The corresponding [**yaml**](SciView_env.yaml) file can be imported to in Anaconda.
+(It is recommended to use this enviroment.
+An example for possible problems with newer Python or package versions is the Pickle protocol version which can change depending on the version of Python.)

 # ToDo
 [ ] Clean up Jupyter Notebook
 [ ] Comment all of the functions